 - Dust from construction was determined to have limited potential to cause adverse impacts based on the relatively minor nature, scale and duration of the proposed works.
-Nevertheless, appropriate environmental safeguards have been identified to minimise impacts. - The proposed upgrades are unlikely to cause increased odour impacts during operation based on conservative modelling which showed compliance with the most stringent EPA assessment criteria at the nearest existing and potential private sensitive receptors and residential areas.
+Nevertheless, appropriate environmental safeguards have been identified to minimise impacts. - The proposed upgrades are unlikely to cause increased odour impacts during operation based on conservative modelling which showed compliance with the most stringent EPA assessment criteria at the nearest existing and potential sensitive receptors.
 In addition, the proposed upgrades are unlikely to increase the intensity or frequency of off-site odour levels relative to existing operations.

-Finally, it was noted that emissions from many of the key odour generating sources will be ducted to the proposed odour control facility, treated and exhausted via a stack.
+Finally, it was noted that emissions from many of the key odour generating sources will continue to be ducted to an odour control facility, treated and exhausted via a stack.
 This arrangement is consistent with best practice for odour management at wastewater treatment plants.